NellyJazminPC/Qmacdougallii_genomic_environment/README.md

 ## [**/results/**](/results)

-Contains the figures generated from the scripts and the data, as well as a final report of everything obtained.
+Contains the figures and databases generated from the scripts and the data, as well as a final report of everything obtained.
+/figures/
+/databases/
+/niche_model_WC_actual/
+    /plots/
+/README_files/
+    /figure-latex/
+README.nb.html
+README.Rmd

 ---